darrenedale/t-test/README.md

     t-test [-t {paired|unpaired}] data-file

 - **-t** indicates the type of t-test to run.
 It defaults to a paired test if -t is not specified
 - **data-file** must be the path to a file containing the data to analyse.

+## Output

+If the data can be analysed, the program outputs the content parsed from the data file followed by the t statistic.
+Otherwise, it outputs an error message indicating why it cannot perform the calculation.

 ## Data files

 Data files must be plain-text CSV containing two columns of observed values.
 Conditions are represented by the first two columns, observations are in rows.
 Values must be in decimal notation.
 Only the first two columns are considered, any data in further columns is ignored.
 There must be at